Mywex99/value_blue_api/README.md

 behave
 ```

 TODO: BDD execution needs to be fixed.
-Currently it is not working as expected.
+Currently it is working but not all scenarios are implemented and executed.

 JFYI: .env file is commited deliberately for the sake of simplicity.
 In real world scenario, it should be added to .gitignore file.